xealits/TopTaus/Readme.txt

 - V12-12-21 / V12-12-17: 2011 code.

 CHANGELOG for datacards:
-rev 715 (2012-04-29): cHiggs: moved to use pt_tau shapes.
+rev 716 (2013-05-06): cHiggs: fixed yields and shapes.
+This version supersedes all the previous. rev 715 (2012-04-29): cHiggs: moved to use pt_tau shapes.
 Fixed datacards with values after met correction. rev 714 (2012-04-19): fixed first shapes files and datacards with support for shapes (R_tau) for heavy charged higgs rev 713 (2012-04-19): first shapes files and datacards with support for shapes (R_tau) for heavy charged higgs